Echo server (simple)¶

-The sockets/echo sample application for Zephyr implements an IPv4 TCP echo server using a BSD Sockets compatible API.
+The sockets/echo sample application for Zephyr implements a TCP echo server supporting both IPv4 and IPv6 and using a BSD Sockets compatible API.
 The purpose of this sample is to show how it’s possible to develop a sockets application portable to both POSIX and Zephyr.
-As such, it is kept minimal and supports only IPv4 and TCP.
+As such, it is kept minimal and supports only IPv4, IPv6 and TCP.

 Building and Running¶